-Homework is mainly English and Maths based and will alternate between the two.
-However, homework will also occasionally be set on other subjects e.g. science, history and geography.
+Homework is often English and Maths based, however, homework will also occasionally be set on other subjects e.g. science, history and geography.
 Unless it is a research task, the homework will be a continuation of classwork completed that week, or a revision of previous learning.
 At the beginning of a new topic, project work may be set over several weeks for children to complete research.